To suggest additions, please email Kris Adams Wendt at email@example.com.

-The League of Women Voters of the Northwoods (LWVNOW) recently introduced an innovative set of voter registration tools called the Voter Education and Registration Assistance Project (VERAP) to libraries in the chapter’s home counties of Florence, Forest, Langlade, Lincoln, Oneida, and Vilas.
-The tools are, however, available on line for any public, academic or secondary school library that wants to set up a voter registration station.
+The League of Women Voters of the Northwoods (LWVNOW) initially introduced an innovative set of voter registration tools called the Voter Education and Registration Assistance Project (VERAP) to libraries in the chapter’s home counties of Florence, Forest, Langlade, Lincoln, Oneida, and Vilas.
+The tools are, however, available online for any public, academic or secondary school library that wants to set up a voter registration station.

 The primary project goal is offering community members an additional location where they can self-register to vote and learn what else they need when they vote.

 In 2019, WVLS provided all member libraries and the Marathon County Public Library branches with copies of the VERAP resource notebook, and two sizes of instructional notebooks linked below, along with quantity of How to Register and Vote brochures.
 LWVNOW relays periodic updates regarding changes to Wisconsin voting statutes resulting in notebook updates through WVLS staff to member libraries.

 Downloadable tools include an Instructional Notebook for patrons to use at library computers for self-registering to vote, either online at www.myvote.wi.gov or via paper registration, as well as a Resource Notebook containing up-to-date information on the many questions voters frequently ask: When is the next election?
 Where do I vote?
 How can I vote absentee?
 Who are the candidates on my ballot?
 Who is my municipal clerk?
 What is an acceptable proof of my residence? and what can I use as my photo ID?
 A simplified Instructional Notebook can be adapted to sit beside public computer stations.

 The Notebooks are available on the LWVNOW Voter Information webpage

 - VERAP Resource Notebook (WVLS issued white 3-ring binder) Revised 08-2020.

 - How to Register and Vote Brochure: Revised 09-16-19*